 The person who files the return should use the form the taxpayer would have used.
-The person who files the return should print the word "deceased" after the decedent's name in the address section of the form.
+The person who files the return should print the word "deceased" after the decedent's name.
 Also, enter the date of death after the decedent's name.

-If your spouse died in 2016, and you did not remarry in 2016 or if your spouse died in 2017 before filing a return for 2016, you may file a joint return.
-If your spouse died in 2016, the joint return should show your spouse's 2016 income before death and your income for all of 2016.
-If your spouse died in 2017, before filing the 2016 return, the joint return should show all of your income and all of your spouse's income for 2016.
+If your spouse died in 2018, and you did not remarry in 2018 or if your spouse died in 2019 before filing a return for 2018, you may file a joint return.
+If your spouse died in 2018, the joint return should show your spouse's 2018 income before death and your income for all of 2018.
+If your spouse died in 2019, before filing the 2018 return, the joint return should show all of your income and all of your spouse's income for 2018.
 Print "Filing as surviving spouse" in the area where you sign the return.
 If someone else is the personal representative, he or she must also sign the return.